jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

     (dev-libs/re2-2024.07.02:0/11::gentoo, ebuild scheduled for merge)
 ```

-It simply list all package need rebulid for you to get a fuzzy thought  about how much time current update will take.
+It simply listed all package need rebulid for you, to get a rough estimate about how much time it to execute.

 If everything is OK, type "yes" to comfirm update!
 ```text